Prologis cites progress toward net-zero targets

 The biggest challenge faced by Prologis was its scale — a real estate footprint of about 1 billion square feet across 19 countries, Chief Sustainability and Energy Officer Susan Uthayakumar said in an interview with S&P Global Market Intelligence.

-"[O]ur plan is to use that one billion square feet and put it to good use in terms of generation of renewable energy," Uthayakumar said during a panel session at the recent 2022 ULI Spring Meeting.
+"Our plan is to use that one billion square feet and put it to good use in terms of generation of renewable energy," Uthayakumar said during a panel session at the recent 2022 Urban Land Institute Spring Meeting.

 Prologis is seeking to become the decarbonization partner for its global network of about 5,800 customers, many of which have multinational operations and are dealing with the transition to clean energy.
 The REIT is providing its customers with LED, solar, storage and other energy efficiency solutions, while investing in transportation fleet electrification and vehicle charging infrastructure.